Gal Travel Stories: Doing the Dishes in County Kerry Part II

 One morning before my shift I happened to be gazing into the window of the local record and video store and suddenly saw the partial answer to my problem: a harmonica!
 It came with book and tape.
 I was so excited I took it to the restaurant to show the folks in the kitchen.

-"It's the lonely person's instrument," said Tommy.
+"It's the lonely person's instrument," said Tommy as he arranged lean flank steak onto a tray.

 For three days my harmonica and I were inseparable.
 It took me about that long to discover how hard the darn thing was to play.
 In fact I spent a further three days trying to bend a note, and on closer examination of the book, I realized I had been blowing when I should have been sucking.
 Or was it vice versa?